malcolmsfraser/kubernetes-stroke-prediction/README.md

 kubectl get services
 ```

-## Part 2: Query your kubernetes application
+## Part 2: Query your Kubernetes Application
 Step 1 - (if you haven't already) Create a virtual environment and install the cli requirements
 ```
 python3 -m venv ~/.venv